OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Trump Through the Trust Lens.md

 ## Trump has weaponized trust

 As a result, Trump has more elbow room than most anyone.

-This is a companion piece to [[Trump and Constraints]], as well as [these videos](https://www.youtube.com/playlist?list=PLreQNsM8LqWAJFWfH3UCRo3QLxV8-wtol) about Trump and his strategies, which I posted in 2020.
+This is a companion piece to [[Trump and Constraints]].
+It also pairs well with [these videos](https://www.youtube.com/playlist?list=PLreQNsM8LqWAJFWfH3UCRo3QLxV8-wtol) about Trump and his strategies, which I posted in 2020.